rhoconlinux/show-your-desktop/README.md

 +New readme
 +New Project Name: snap-share > show-your-desktop +Feature: now the counter is fancier and auto-closes.
-+Feature: now it will add an icon to plank
++Feature: now it will add an icon to plank (if installed) +Feature: now the installer is shorter
++Fix: fixed dependencies
++Fix: clipboard cleaning improved >> now wipes out. :)

 First version: +function of uploading, +terminal based timer, +icon, +installer.